 Companies are also increasingly adding founder and start-up scans and immersions to their M&A screening.
 For example, a retail company wanted to understand the robotics space to evaluate potential investments.
-But since this was outside its existing business boundaries, the company partnered with the Bain Innovation Exchange (BIE) to conduct an ecosystem scan and assess various use cases.
-(BIE is a global community of change-makers, entrepreneurs, futurists, venture capitalists and innovation experts who connect with one another to push the boundaries of digital transformation.)
-BIE performed a robust global screening to lay out the robotics market, evaluate key start-ups and assess strategic fit with the retailer.
-BIE also enabled the retail company to connect with founders in the space to get a firsthand look at robotics solution developments and the requisite talent pool.
+But since this was outside its existing business boundaries, the company partnered with the Venture Ecosystem to conduct an ecosystem scan and assess various use cases.
+The Venture Ecosystem is a global community of change-makers, entrepreneurs, futurists, venture capitalists, and innovation experts who connect with one another to push the boundaries of digital transformation.)
+This group performed a robust global screening to lay out the robotics market, evaluate key start-ups and assess strategic fit with the retailer.
+The Venture Ecosystem also enabled the retail company to connect with founders in the space to get a firsthand look at robotics solution developments and the requisite talent pool.

 Agile approach to decision making and target engagement

 Target screening was traditionally conducted using a funnel approach in which acquirers would create a long list, narrow it down to a short list based on defined screening criteria and then proceed with further target profiling.
 Ideas from investment banks would typically flow into the long list or be evaluated opportunistically.